 ENG 343 Lesbian and Gay Literature (A,D,W,Y).
-Cross-listed with ENG 343: Focuses on gay and lesbian authors; analyzes the intersections between race, class, gender and sexuality in contemporary literature.
+Cross-listed with WMS 343: Focuses on gay and lesbian authors; analyzes the intersections between race, class, gender and sexuality in contemporary literature.
 Requires oral presentations, intensive critical discussion and written responses to texts.
 3 Cr.

 ENG 345 Issues in Science Fiction (A,I).
 Covers significant developments in the history of speculative and science fiction.
 Explores major themes such as sex, science and prejudice.
 Includes representative authors such as Wells, Asimov, Heinlein and Le Guin.
 3 Cr.
 Every Semester.

 ENG 346 Techniques in the Novel (A,W).
 Course is designed to acquaint students with varieties of novels, emphasis on conventions and techniques of English and American novels.
 Takes both a generic and a historical approach.
 Students practice close reading skills and study critical terms related to the novel and related genres (e.g. medieval romance and travel narrative).
 Critical writing and basic literary-critical and /or historical research are required.
 3 Cr.

 ENG 348 Sex and Gender in Literary Theory (A,W).
 Provides an advanced introduction to the traditions of literary theory and criticism related to sex and gender studies.
 Closely analyzes primary theoretical material as well as literary texts in relation to theory.
 Requires students to write papers of analysis from multiple critical perspectives, classify and describe perspectives of various critics, and define critical terms.
 3 Cr.